-Before answering those questions, let’s first align on what accessibility and inclusion mean, and brush up on SEO basics for content writers.
+Before answering those questions, let’s first align on what accessibility and inclusion mean and brush up on SEO basics.

-But just in case these concepts are new to you, or you need a refresher, I’ve included a quick primer for you.
-And just in case you’re not as familiar with the practice of inclusivity, I’ve got you covered there, too.
+But just in case these concepts are new to you, or you need a refresher, here’s a quick primer.
+And just in case you’re not as familiar with the practice of inclusivity, we’ve got you covered there, too.